-No one knows why some women develop breast cancer and others do not.
-Although the disease may affect younger women, three-fourths of all breast cancers occur in women age 50 or older.
+Some women develop breast cancer and others do not, and the risk factors for the disease vary.
+Breast cancer may affect younger women, but three-fourths of all breast cancers occur in women between the ages of 45 to 85.

 In Situ and Invasive Breast Cancer